StefanRichterHuber/pCloudForJClouds/README.md

  ```

 ## Deployment
-Upon building the project with maven the `maven-jar-plugin` is used to generate an executable jar, which just needs the generate `libs` folder and the main `pcloud-s3proxy*.jar` to run.
+Upon building the project with maven, the `maven-jar-plugin` is used to generate an executable jar, which just needs the generated `libs` folder and the main `pcloud-s3proxy*.jar` to run.

 ```cmd
 java -jar pcloud-s3proxy.jar -e 0.0.0.0:8080
 ```

 or use the attached dockerfile to build a docker image.

+## Limitations
+***Use this program at your own risk!
+There is no guarantee it transfers your files reliably.***

+The current implementation of the pCloud BlobStore actually provides a custom `org.jclouds.blobstore.LocalStorageStrategy` for a `org.jclouds.blobstore.config.LocalBlobStore`.
+The `org.jclouds.blobstore.config.LocalBlobStore` seems to be optimized for local file systems and not a perfect fit for remote access.
+There are some optimizations for my personal use case, but I can not guaratee this works in any possible use case. ***Only use this project

+## Results
+This S3 proxy is at least two times faster than web dav access (tested with several file sizes).
+But more important, it is far more stable and works perfectly as backup target for QNAP Hybrid Sync Backup®.